JamieSullivanD15/topflight/README.md

 This repository contains a Spring-boot microservice setup.

 *  For database access, plain JDBC is used, but feel free  to change it.
-*  You need to create a `credentials.properties` file in the resources/ fodler  with the credentials to access the database:
+*  You need to create a `credentials.properties` file in the resources/ folder  with the credentials to access the database:

 ```
 db.username=...